 There also are other restrictions on obtaining a concealed weapons permit relating to various types of criminal convictions that have occurred in the past three years.
 These often include offenses involving controlled substances, discharge of a firearm under the influence of alcohol, habitual offender designations for disorderly intoxication, two or more DUI convictions, and misdemeanor domestic violence.

 Additionally, applicants for a concealed weapons permit typically must not have been adjudicated as an incapacitated person, been committed to a mental institution, or be subject to an injunction restraining them from domestic violence or acts of repeat violence.
+A lawyer in Ft.
+Lauderdale could help someone determine if they violated a concealed weapons law.

 Locations in Ft.
 Lauderdale Where all Weapons are Prohibited